TETEURYAN/PrimeNumbersInNaturalSquares/README.md

-# Prime Numbers In Natural Squares
+# Prime Numbers In Natural Squares.
 Prime numbers between natural squares, presenting the numbers in the chosen intervals.
 Great calculator.